Use the Azure SDK Tools to Package, Run, and Deploy an Application

 CSRun – A tool that is used to start the compute emulator with the appropriate application package.

-For Windows Azure SDK support and retirement information, see Support and Retirement Information for the Azure SDK for .NET and APIs.
+For Windows Azure SDK support and retirement information, see Windows Azure SDK for .NET Support and Retirement Information.

 The compute emulator is a local emulator of Windows Azure that you can use to build and test your application before deploying it to Windows Azure.
 Some differences exist between running an application in the compute emulator and running it as a cloud service in Windows Azure.

 The Microsoft Azure storage emulator is a local development environment for the Windows Azure storage services that you can use to build and test your application without incurring any cost.
 The storage emulator is available as part of the Microsoft Azure SDK.
 You can also download the storage emulator as a standalone package.
-See Using the Azure Storage Emulator for Development and Testing for more information.
+See Run an Azure Application with the Storage Emulator for more information.

 An application for Windows Azure must include the code that runs in the application and the service model that is used by Windows Azure to define and configure your application to run in the environment.
 For more information about creating an application that runs as a cloud service, see Cloud Services.
 You create a ServiceDefinition.csdef file and ServiceConfiguration.cscfg file to define the service model of your application.
 For more information about creating these files, see Set Up a Cloud Service for Azure.